ProtoconNet/protocon-general-doc/docs/model/currency.rst

 BlockDataMap for block data stored in external storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| Mitum Currency supports storing block data in external storage rather than the node’s local file system.
+| Mitum Currency supports storing block data in external storage rather than the node's local file system.

-| After going through some process to store block data externally, *blockdatamap* becomes as follows.
+| After going through a certain process to store block data externally, *blockdatamap* is modified as follows.

 .. code-block:: json